 - Would you be willing and able to help with the children’s homework?
-Are you interested in helping the children learn phrases in your language?
+Are you interested in helping the children learn words and phrases in your language?

-- How would you react if the child says, “But Mommy and Daddy let me watch TV after dinner,” even though we told you under no circumstances could the children watch television after dinner?
+- How would you react if my child says, “But Mommy and Daddy let me watch TV after dinner,” even though we told you the children should not watch television after dinner?

-The au pair interview is the best way to really get to know a candidate and to determine if she is the right fit for your family.
+The au pair interview is the best way to really get to know a candidate and to determine if they are the right fit for your family.
 Cultural Care recommends that you speak with an au pair candidate at least twice, and more if you feel it is necessary to make your decision.
-The better you get to know her, the better you can feel about welcoming her into your home and your heart!
+The better you get to know someone, the more confident you will feel about welcoming them into your home!